 Secondary English Teacher Education Program at KU

-The Secondary English teacher education program at KU prepares pre-service educators to teach students in 6th through 12th grade classrooms.
-The program combines literature-based theory and knowledge with culturally readings and discussions.
+The bachelor's degree in secondary English teacher education at KU prepares pre-service educators to teach students in 6th through 12th grade classrooms.
+The program combines literature-based theory and knowledge with culturally diverse readings and discussions.
 In addition to the School of Education offerings, courses taught by faculty from the Department of English offer students learning options in rhetoric, linguistics and literature.

 Benefits of the program include: